 On Thursday, Prime Minister Nicolas Tiangaye announced plans to speed up a transition of power.
 He said the presidential election originally set for 2015 will instead be held next year and that a new national election authority will be sworn in by early next week.

 The prime minister spoke to reporters after a meeting in the capital Bangui with U.S. ambassador to the U.N.
 Samantha Power.

-Power also told Fall that those who have committed atrocities must be held accountable.
+Power also said those who have committed atrocities must be held accountable.